PTSD symptoms

 Compassionate support for post-traumatic stress symptoms

-Overview of PTSD symptoms
+Overview of ptsd symptoms

 Post-Traumatic Stress Disorder (PTSD) is a mental health condition that can develop after experiencing or witnessing a traumatic event.
 These events may include serious accidents, natural disasters, combat exposure, physical or sexual assault, or other life-threatening situations.
 Not everyone who experiences trauma develops PTSD, but for those who do, symptoms can be severe and long-lasting.